yaybu/yaybu/README.rst

           - Package:
               name: git-core

-This will create a new vm called ``test123456``.
+This example will create a new vm called ``test123456``.
 You will be able to log in as root using the password ``aez5Eep4`` (though you should use pwgen to come up with something better).

+This is very similar to the AWS example.
+The two main differences are:

+ * Different credentials are needed to access your account (key + secret for AWS, where as bigv uses your username/password and an 'account').

+ * Different ways of setting the credentials used by the VM.
+AWS expects you to inject an SSH key via the ``ex_keyname`` field.
+BigV allows you to set the root password when you create the VM.

 Provisioning a VMWare instance